GP-Person/KanbanBoard/README.md

 To login, make sure to use on of these three usernames: JollyGuru, SunnyScribe or RadiantComet.

 the password will be password.
-Once you login you will have ccess to the Kanban feature.
+Once you login you will have access to the Kanban feature.

+Use this board to delegate tasks to developers working on a project and use the ticket system to track each users progess.

 ## 🚀 About Me